NowSky/org/README.md

 org
 ===

-A place for open NowSky discussion and organization.
+A place for open NowSky discussion and organization with GitHub issues.